 Discussing API security and why we should care is a little bit like talking about eating our vegetables.
 We all know that eating our vegetables is good for our health, but how many of us actually do it?
 Application security is a little bit like that.
-It is essential for the health of our applications and our businesses, but striving for it is not nearly as interesting as building cool new application features.
+While it’s essential for the health of our applications and our businesses, striving for it isn’t nearly as interesting as building cool new application features.
 But we only have to look at recent news headlines to understand how important it is.

 Traditionally, validating an application or API for security has been done at the end of the development process.
 This is inherently problematic, though.
 It’s usually too late in the process for discovered errors to be fixed: it may be too close to the release date to fix the problems, or the team might have moved on to other projects, or the architecture of the application might be inherently insecure.

 In addition, services and applications today are released more often than ever, often releasing up to multiple times a day.
 This fast release cadence makes the traditional approach untenable.
 In this blog I’ll review a step-by-step API security checklist to make API security testing an automated part of the CI process.

 To solve this problem, we will turn to a solution that the industry has been using to tackle software quality problems with accelerated release cycles—continuous integration.
 Continuous integration produces builds whenever new code is checked in and validates the new code by running static analysis and unit tests for each build.
 If teams are sophisticated, they might even be creating and running automated functional tests using CI (perhaps not for every build, since functional tests typically take a long time to run, but at least at specified intervals like once a day).